amplitude/amplitude-docs/README.md

 ### View the site

-Run `npm run build` to generate the CSS and JavaScript assets necessary to display the site.
+Run `npm run dev` to generate the CSS and JavaScript assets necessary to display the site.
 If you plan to develop CSS, run `npm run watch` to rebuild the CSS and JS on every save.

 With a new Super user created, point your browser to `amplitude-docs.test`.
 All sites that Herd serves use the `.test` tld by default.
 You should see site in its current state.